amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 ## Garbage Colletion
 The last algorithm that will need to be updated is the Garbage Collection algorithm outlined in [Section 5.4.4 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-garbage-collect-cookies).

+To prevent an insecure origin from deleting the cookies of secure origins (of the same eTLD+1) the eviction policy will be modified to prefer non-secure cookies before secure cookies.
+In the context of eviction policy secure cookies are cookies that specify the Secure attribute or cookies that are set by a secure scheme.
+Similarly, domain cookies on an origin will be preferred for eviction before origin cookies on an origin (of the same scheme://eTLD+1).

+New eviction policy (per eTLD+1):
+Expired cookies (Most preferred to evict)
+For each {priority, secureness} tuple :
+{
+{Low, insecure},
+{Low, secure},
+{Medium, insecure},
+{High, insecure},
+{Medium, secure},
+{High, secure}
+}
+Aliased domain cookies (in legacy mode)
+Aliased origin cookies (in legacy mode)
+Unique domain cookies
+Unique origin cookies

+Under this policy a unique high priority secure origin cookie would be the least preferred to evict.
+The tuple ordering prevents any insecure cookies from evicting medium or high priority secure cookies (and is inherited from the legacy behavior).

 # Security Considerations